skydoves/Rainbow/README.md

 />
 ```

-Tha `rainbowView_colors` attributes gets color list from the color-array from your `colors.xml`.
+The `rainbowView_colors` attributes gets color list from the color-array from your `colors.xml`.

 ```gradle
 <resources>